nimio-es/experiments-rest-api/README.md

 Despite my wishes, I don't have too much time.
 The Internet is plagued with a lot of examples and projects that solve similar cases.
 Copying and pasting (and gutting and recomposing too) is a common practice and approach in the profession.
 Google `spring+boot+oauth2` and you'll get a lot of examples.
 Here my contribution to increase the Entropy of Universe.
 Basically the important part of the code was ~~ripped~~ adapted from [Example Spring Boot REST API](https://github.com/gigsterous/gigy-example).

 I really hope to find time (and feel like) to continue with the master branch and keep trying things.

+## Current version: What it does and what it does not do

+This version does:

+- CRUD for customers
+- Customers include purchase information (one to many relation)
+- There is an oauth url (auto-generated from Spring Boot) to get a token using password Grant Type and client-id + client-secret
+- Unit tests and a pair of cucumber scenarios

+This version does not (yet):

+- Manage purchases
+- Poor version of purchase (It's necessary refer articles, for example?)
+- Check role admin
+- Work with binary data (customer image)

+Of those, the last two would be the real challenges.
+For the rest of those would be more of the same.

 ## Downloading, compiling and executing